 Officer-in-Charge of the Policy Research and Legal Services

 Nassef Manabilang Adiong is the founder of Co-IRIS (International Relations and Islamic Studies Research Cohort), PHISO (Philippine International Studies Organization), and DSRN (Decolonial Studies Research Network).
 He works on interdisciplinary research between Islam and International Relations (particularly, comparing Muslim governance with the nation-state system), and explores Muslim polities in Southeast Asia.
-He is the founding editor-in-chief of the International Journal of Islam in Asia (Brill Publishers), Islam and Global Studies series (Palgrave Macmillan/Springer), International Relations in Southeast Asia series (Routledge), Islam in Southeast Asia series (Palgrave Macmillan/Springer), Islam in the Philippines series (IIUM Press).
+He is the founding editor-in-chief of the International Journal of Islam in Asia (Brill Publishers), Islam and Global Studies series (Palgrave Macmillan/Springer), International Relations in Southeast Asia series (Routledge), Islam in Southeast Asia series (Palgrave Macmillan/Springer), and Islam in the Philippines series (IIUM Press).
 In the policy realm, he led the review of policies on Madrasah education and served as member of the AFP Civil Service Relations’ Multi-Sectoral Advisory Board.
 With his unrelenting academic service, he was awarded with the Centennial Professorial Chair by the University of the Philippines Diliman and conferred as Professorial Chair in Political Science and International Relations by the Polytechnic University of the Philippines.

 Officer-in-Charge of the Legislative Research Division